Medical expert of the article

 Treatment hydropericardium

-If possible, treatment of hydropericardium should eliminate its root cause, and the choice of method is determined, first of all, by the etiology.
-That is, they are treating pericarditis or myocarditis, pneumonia or pleurisy, hypothyroidism or cancer.
-[12]
+If possible, treatment of hydropericardium should eliminate its underlying cause, and the choice of method is determined primarily by the etiology.
+That is, pericarditis or myocarditis, pneumonia or pleurisy, hypothyroidism or cancer are treated. [ 12 ]

-In the drug therapy of pericardial effusion of inflammatory origin, non-steroidal anti-inflammatory drugs (NSAIDs) are used, that is, drugs such as: Aspirin (0.7-1 g per day for 10 days); Ibuprofen (0.6 g twice a day); Indomethacin (50 mg twice a day).
-It should be borne in mind that with gastritis and stomach ulcers, these drugs are contraindicated.
+In drug therapy of pericardial effusion of inflammatory origin, nonsteroidal anti-inflammatory drugs (NSAIDs) are used, that is, such drugs as: Aspirin (0.7-1 g per day for 10 days); Ibuprofen (0.6 g twice a day); Indomethacin (50 mg twice a day).
+It should be borne in mind that these drugs are contraindicated in gastritis and stomach ulcers.

-Antibiotics are prescribed to treat hydropericardium caused by a microbial infection, and in cases of heart failure, diuretics (with serum sodium control).
+For the treatment of hydropericardium caused by microbial infection, antibiotics are prescribed, and in cases of heart failure, diuretics (with monitoring of serum sodium levels).

-For recurrent effusions, NSAIDs and colchicine are used (daily dose - 1 mg), and in cases of systemic inflammatory diseases - glucocorticoids , for example, Prednisolone or Dexamethasone (daily vine is 0.2-0.5 mg per kilogram of body weight).
-[13]
+In case of recurrent effusions, NSAIDs and Colchicine (daily dose - 1 mg) are used, and in cases of systemic inflammatory diseases - glucocorticoids, for example, Prednisolone or Dexamethasone (daily dose is 0.2-0.5 mg per kilogram of body weight). [ 13 ]

-It is not worthwhile on your own - without consulting a doctor - to use alternative methods, in particular, herbal treatment, taking decoctions of lingonberry leaves, bearberry herb, naked hernia, horsetail or marsh dryweed.
-[14]
+You should not use folk remedies on your own – without consulting a doctor – in particular, herbal treatment, taking decoctions of lingonberry leaves, bearberry herb, naked hernia, field horsetail or marsh cudweed. [ 14 ]

-Surgical treatment is the removal of liquid which has accumulated in the pericardial cavity, the details in the publication - Puncture pericardium pericardiocentesis [15], [16], [17]
+Surgical treatment involves removing the fluid that has accumulated in the pericardial cavity, all the details in the publication - Pericardial puncture, pericardiocentesis [ 15 ], [ 16 ], [ 17 ]

-With frequent recurrences of effusion, a minimally invasive operation can be performed to create the so-called pericardial window - a small opening in the lining of the pericardial sac to drain the accumulating fluid.
-[18]
+If effusion frequently recurs, a minimally invasive procedure may be performed to create a so-called pericardial window, a small opening in the lining of the pericardium to drain the accumulating fluid. [ 18 ]

 Prevention